nasa/cumulus-docs/docs/docker.md

 ### Py-cumulus

-THe py-cumulus library provides some helper functions that can be used for logging, writing metadata, and testing.
+The py-cumulus library provides some helper functions that can be used for logging, writing metadata, and testing.
 Py-cumulus is installed in the docker-base image.
 Currently, there are three modules:

     import cumulus.logutils
     import cumulus.metadata